Oldcharm/academic-kickstart/content/home/experience.md

   location = "Boston"
   date_start = "2020-02-01"
   date_end = ""
+  description = """
-  description = """Trying to dissect the cell envelope's  contributions to the stiffness and strength of Gram-negative bacteria"""
+  - Trying to dissect the cell envelope's  contributions to the stiffness and strength of Gram-negative bacteria"""

 +++